incremental-graph-code/igc/docs/frontend/README.md

 # Frontend

-This directory contains the frontend part of the IncrGraph application, built using React, TypeScript, and Vite.
+This directory contains the frontend part of the IGC application, built using React, TypeScript, and Vite.
 The setup is designed to offer a reactive and efficient development environment.

 ## Prerequisites